moccalotto/ssh-portal/README.md

 ## How do I access the servers?

-ssh-portal assumes that you have an SSH key that is authorized by the server.
+It would be a good idea to use an SSH key that is authorized on your servers.
 Otherwise, you will be prompted for a password whenever you try to connect.
+You can use the `ssh-portal ssh:copy-id` command to install your ssh key on the remote host.

 Currently, we assume that you connect as root to all servers fetched from Hetzner and Digital Ocean.

+If you need to use a different username, then, for now, you'd have to hardcode the server info in the OnFile provider.